 Do you work in construction?
-Are you or have you been paid through the PAYE system in the past 4 years?
-Like many of our customers who works as tradesmen, site managers or labourers in the construction industry, you may be due tax back.
+In the past four years, have you been a PAYE worker?
+Like many of our customers who work as tradespeople, site managers or labourers in the construction industry, you may be due tax back.

 There are numerous tax reliefs in place for construction workers, so read on to discover three ways you could be getting tax back on your income.

 1. Get Tax Back For Tools and Uniforms

 Purchasing the tools and clothing you need to work on a construction site can add up to quite an expensive sum.
 However, many tradesmen are eligible to claim tax back on such flat-rate expenses.

 This form of tax relief operates slightly differently than a tax credit.
 It reduced the amount of income that you have to pay tax on instead of directly reducing your tax liability.
 There are a host of different professions in the construction industry in which you are eligible to claim tax back on employment expenses including:

 • Mason, roofer slater, tiler, floor layer, stone cutter